Background: Valsartan is a poorly water-soluble drug having limited oral bioavailability.

 needs to improve its solubility for the fastest onset of action.
 SDs were prepared using water as a solvent

-was used to detect the effect of independent variables such as the amount of valsartan (X1
+was used to detect the effect of independent variables such as the amount of valsartan (X1) and the

-) and the

-amount of mannitol (X2) on dependent variables such as solubility (Y1
+amount of mannitol (X2) on dependent variables such as solubility (Y1) and particle size (Y2).

-spectroscopy (FTIR) and field emission scanning electron microscopy (FESEM).
-The optimum values
+Spectroscopy (FTIR) and field emission scanning electron microscopy (FESEM).
+The optimum

 Conclusion: Solid dispersions of valsartan-mannitol were successfully prepared by simple lyophilization